 Acquisition of these works is facilitated through the issue of Purchase Prize Awards from the annual Expressions! exhibition presented by the Tracy Art League.
 In addition, works are acquired from exhibitions presented at the Grand Theatre Center for the Arts, and from the Faculty and Students of the Arts Education Program.
 Works can also be added through gift & loan procedures.
 Gifts & loans may come from individuals, private and public institutions, organizations, community groups, and State, Federal, and Foreign Governments.

-The Collection is managed by the Cultural Arts Division in the City Manager’s Office, and currently holds over 100 items including original works of art, limited editions and historic objects by more than 60 artists.
+The Collection is managed by the Cultural Arts Supervisor in the Cultural Arts Division/City Manager’s Office, and currently holds over 100 items including original works of art, limited editions and historic objects by more than 60 artists.

 Civic Art Projects are periodically announced, ranging from capital improvement projects to public/private collaborations.
 These projects create art, designed-objects, and environmental signage in public spaces, for the enjoyment of and interaction with the public-at-large.